-As many as 333 out of 385 cases were decided or disposed of by the tribunals by December 31, 2014 but one petition (16/2013 earlier dismissed on maintainability ground by the Election Tribunal Multan) has been remanded back to the Tribunal, bringing the total number of decided cases by the Election Tribunals to 332.
-Forty-one petitions were accepted; 25 dismissed due to non-prosecution; 30 dismissed as withdrawn; 106 dismissed after complete trial whereas 128 dismissed on technical grounds making the petitions not-maintainable.
-The reasons for dismissal of 2 petitions are not known to FAFEN due to non-availability of their copies of orders despite repeated attempts to obtain them.
+As many as 360 out of 385 cases were decided/disposed of by the election tribunals as of May 31, 2015.
+However, a petition dismissed earlier by the Lahore Tribunal was remanded back by the Supreme Court of Pakistan, bringing the total number of decided cases to 359.

+Forty-nine petitions have been accepted; 25 dismissed due to non-prosecution; 31 dismissed as withdrawn; 123 dismissed after complete trial and 129 dismissed on technical grounds.
+The reasons for dismissal of two petitions are not known to FAFEN due to non-availability of their copies of orders despite repeated attempts to obtain them.

-The current pace at which the tribunals are functioning has delayed the decisions of 53 petitions beyond the legally-stipulated time of 120 days.
-Table 2.1 gives the details of petitions filed and decided by the ECP and tribunals:
+The current pace of tribunals' functioning has delayed the decisions of 26 pendingpetitions beyond the legally-stipulated timeframe of 120 days2.
+Table 2.1gives the details of petitions filed and decided by the ECP and tribunals: